Selected Research Projects

 Hospital Supply Chain: Center faculty members are conducting studies to identify best practices for managing hospital supply chains and the factors associated with supply chain management as a core competency for hospitals.
 Center faculty members have received funding from the Department of Veterans Affairs to study best practices and improvement opportunities for inventory management.

-Hospital-Physician Integration: Center faculty members have been conducting research regarding the performance implications for hospitals from employing physicians directly or through practice acquisitions.
-In a recently completed study, published in the journal Decision Sciences, Center faculty found hospital employment of physicians to be associated with better quality of cardiac care but that the strength of the relationship diminished for hospitals with well-developed service lines for cardiac care as determined in part by patient volumes and advanced information technology.
+Hospital-Physician Integration: Center faculty members have been conducting research addressing the performance implications for hospitals from employing physicians directly or through practice acquisitions.
+In a recently completed study, published in Health Affairs, Center faculty reported that hospital employment of primary care physicians was associated with higher rates of inappropriate diagnostic imaging.

 Medicare Quality Ratings: Center faculty members have examined the quality ratings that the Center for Medicare and Medicaid Services use for prescription drug plans participating in the Medicare Part D program.
 One such study published in Health Affairs investigated the influence of the socio-economic characteristics of a plan’s enrollees on its quality ratings for medication adherence.

 Low Value Care: Center faculty are investigating health care services that offer relatively little value in terms of health benefits.
 A recently completed project focused on inappropriate diagnostic imaging services, funded by the National Institute for Health Care Management.
 In this study, center faculty have used the Massachusetts All Payer Database to to examine inappropriate diagnostic imaging based on guidelines from the American College of Radiology.